Suicide Myths Warning Signs And Support

 Warning Signs of Suicide

-There will almost always be signs that show someone is considering ending their life.
-They may be more withdrawn, increase their substance use, stop making plans, give away possessions, or suddenly and uncharacteristically express how they "love you" or "will miss you."
+There will almost always be suicide warning signs.
+Those considering suicide may be more withdrawn, increase their substance use, stop making plans, give away possessions, or suddenly and uncharacteristically express how they “love you” or “will miss you.”

 - Talking about suicide — making statements such as “I’m going to kill myself,” “I wish I were dead,” or “I wish I hadn’t been born”